redis/redis-doc/topics/indexes.md

 This is what we can do.
 Out of the returned items, we pick a random one, decrement its score by one, and re-add it with the new score.
-However if the score reaches 0, we simply remove the item from the list.
+However if the score reaches 0, we remove the item from the list.
 You can use much more advanced systems, but the idea is that the index in the long run will contain top searches, and if top searches will change over the time it will adapt automatically.